polarbart/libdl/README.md

    - `scikit-image>=0.14`
  - You can install the dependencies with `pip install -r requirements.txt`

-# How it Works
+## How it Works
 The library uses a dynamic computational graph and is inspired by PyTorch.
-I. e. you don't have to define your computational graph in beforehand.
-It is created implicitly while you do your computations.
+I. e. you don't have to define your computational graph beforehand.
+It is created implicitly, while you do your computations.

 This is achieved with a slightly more advanced tensor class, which not only holds a reference to its data `Tensor::data`, but also a reference to its gradient `Tensor::grad` and a reference to the operation that created that tensor `Tensor::gradFn`.

-When the `Tensor::backward()` function is called, the gradients for all predecessors are computed.
+When the `Tensor::backward()` method is called, the gradients for all predecessors are computed.
-More precisely the gradient of the tensor calling 'backward' with respect to each predecessor is computed.
+More precisely, the gradient of the tensor calling 'backward' with respect to each predecessor is computed.

 The tensor class can be found at [`src/Tensor.h`](src/Tensor.h).
-The operations like add, conv, matmul, batch norm, ... can be found at [`src/ops/`](src/ops).
+The operations such as add, conv, matmul, batch norm, ... can be found at [`src/ops/`](src/ops).
 Each operation has a static method which computes the 'forward pass' and a method called `computeGradients` which computes the 'backward pass', i. e. the gradients for its parents.

-## A Simple Example
+### A Simple Example
 Let's look at the function
 ```
 f(a, b) = a^2 + b^3